zfergus/Raspberry-Pi-GPIO/README.md

 Submit and issue for direct communication and help.

 ### Lessons
-1. Blink - blinking an LED.
+1. Blink - blinking a LED.
+2. Button - control a LED with a button.